firebase/quickstart-nodejs/firestore-emulator/javascript-quickstart/README.md

 npm test
 ```
 which will execute `mocha`, running all the tests in the `tests/` directory.
 At
-the beginning, you should see 3 tests pass and 3 tests fail.
+the beginning, you should see 5 tests pass and 1 tests fail.

 ```
-    1) require users to log in before creating a profile ✓ should let anyone create their own profile (41ms) ✓ should let anyone read any profile (41ms)
+    ✓ require users to log in before creating a profile
+    1) should let anyone create their own profile
+    ✓ should let anyone read any profile
     ✓ should let anyone create a room
-    2) should force people to name themselves as room owner when creating a room
-    3) should not let one user steal a room from another user
+    ✓ should force people to name themselves as room owner when creating a room ✓ should not let one user steal a room from another user

-  3 passing (337ms)
+  5 passing
-  3 failing
+  1 failing
 ```

 ## Making the tests pass

-The tests fail because they're checking for security rules behavior that isn't
+The tests fail because they expect the rules to block unauthorized writes to a location.
+To fix
-being enforced.
-By default, the Cloud Firestore emulator runs with completely
-open security rules.
-Let's use something a bit more secure.
-This directory
-contains a file named `firestore.rules`.
-Let's restart the emulator and have it
-use those rules instead of the defaults.
+this, go to the firestore.rules and uncomment the rule on line 5:

 ```
-firebase serve --only firestore --rules=firestore.rules
+allow write: if request.auth.uid != null;
 ```

 If we re-run the tests now, they should all pass.